Effect of Spin Orbit Coupling in non-centrosymmetric half-Heusler alloys: Nature of band splitting and Spin Textures

 where $H_{0}$ is the Hamiltonian of the free electrons with the dispersion $E_{0}\left(k\right)=\frac{\hbar^{2}}{2m^{*}}\left(k_{x}^{2}+k_{y}^{2}+\left(\frac{2\pi}{a}\right)^{2}\right)$ and $\alpha_{D}$ is the Dresselhaus coupling constant.
 Diagonalisation of Eqn. \ref{eq:equation1} yield, $E(k)^{\pm}=E_{0}\pm\alpha_{D}\sqrt{\left(k_{x}^{2}+k_{y}^{2}\right)}$.
 The band structure obtained from the model Hamiltonian calculation around X point without and including SOC are shown with dashed lines in Figs. \ref{fig:figure4}(a) and \ref{fig:figure4}(b), respectively and it agrees well with the DFT calculations.
 The values of the Dresselhaus parameter $\left(\alpha{}_{D}\right)$ obtained from the model Hamiltonian is $\alpha_{D}$ = 0.26 $\mathrm{eV}\mathring{A}$.
 The value of $\alpha{}_{D}$ calculated as twice the ratio between the shift in energy and momentum from DFT calculation, $\alpha_{D}=\frac{2\delta E}{\delta k}$=0.25 eV$\mathring{A}$, is in a good agreement with that obtained from the $\boldsymbol{k.p}$ calculations. \\

 Similarly, for the 8 electron system SiLiIn, the band structure of the CBM around the X point, in the absence and presence of SOC is displayed in Fig. \ref{fig:figure4}{[}(e), (f){]} respectively.
 The band splitting seen in Fig. \ref{fig:figure4}(f) suggests Rashba-Dresselhaus effect.
-A comparison of ST shown in Fig. \ref{fig:figure4}{[}(c), (d){]} with Fig. \ref{fig:figure4}{[}(g), (h){]} reveal that the ST for 18 and 8 electrons are identical and differ only by a phase factor, which is attributed to the participation of the sp$^{3}$ hybridised states for SiLiIn in contrast to the d-states for CoZrBi emphasising the important role of the orbitals.
-As expected from the nature of band splitting the Dresselhaus parameter $\alpha{}_{D}$ is small and estimated to be 0.08 $\mathrm{eV}\mathring{A}$. \\ The $\boldsymbol{k.p}$ model Hamiltonian around the X point for the 8 electron system is $H_{X}^{8}(k)=H_{0}(k)-\alpha_{D}(\sigma_{x}k_{x}-\sigma_{y}k_{y})$.
-Using the model Hamiltonian, we have calculated the band structure without and with SOC and is shown with dotted line in Fig. \ref{fig:figure4}{[}(e), (f){]}, which agrees well with the band structure obtained from the DFT calculations.
+A comparison of ST shown in Fig. \ref{fig:figure4}{[}(c), (d){]} with Fig. \ref{fig:figure4}{[}(g), (h){]} reveal that the ST for 18 and 8 electrons are identical.
+As expected from the nature of band splitting the Dresselhaus parameter $\alpha{}_{D}$ is small and estimated to be 0.08 $\mathrm{eV}\mathring{A}$. { This small splitting is attributed to the participation of the sp$^{3}$ hybridized states for SiLiIn in contrast to the d states for CoZrBi, where the strength of SOC is expected to be higher for the latter.}

+Using the model Hamiltonian Eqn. \ref{eq:equation1}, we have calculated the band structure without and with SOC and is shown with dotted line in Fig. \ref{fig:figure4}{[}(e), (f){]}, which agrees well with the band structure obtained from the DFT calculations.
 Calculated Dresselhaus parameter from the model Hamiltonian, $\alpha_{D}=0.08$ eV$\mathring{A}$, is in excellent agreement with the DFT estimate.